Distributional Limit Theory for Optimal Transport: Regularized problems

-\end{theorem} The variance of the limit described in previous result is a technical expression and can be found in \cite{GonzalezSanz.Hundrieser..2023.Beyond,GonzalezSanz.Loubes.Weed.2024.weaklimits,Harchaoui.Liu.Pal.2020.BJ.}, see also \cite{klatt.et.al.2020.SIMODS,Hundrieser.et.al2021.AoAP} for the discrete setting. \\ Applications of the previous central limit theorems for the potentials include the derivation of smoothness and convergence rates of Gaussian process indexed by distributions using a kernel based on the entropic transportation cost, as defined in \cite{bachoc.2023.Improved,Bachoc.2023.AISTATS}.
-They also help provide confidence bands Sinkhorn cost as initially proposed by \cite{Cuturi2013SinkhornDL}, limits for the entropic optimal transport map \cite{Seguy.et.al.2018.ICLR} and optimal transport-based colocalization curves \cite{klatt.et.al.2020.SIMODS}.
-In the following section we underline one of the most important applications for statistical inference, the Sinkhorn divergence \cite{genevay.Peyre.Cuturi.2018.AISTATs}.
+\end{theorem} The variance of the limit described in the previous result has a technical expression and can be found in \cite{GonzalezSanz.Hundrieser..2023.Beyond,GonzalezSanz.Loubes.Weed.2024.weaklimits,Harchaoui.Liu.Pal.2020.BJ.}, see also \cite{klatt.et.al.2020.SIMODS,Hundrieser.et.al2021.AoAP} for the discrete setting. \\ Applications of the previous central limit theorems for the potentials include the derivation of smoothness and convergence rates of Gaussian processes indexed by distributions using a kernel based on the entropic transportation cost, as defined in \cite{bachoc.2023.Improved,Bachoc.2023.AISTATS}.
+They also help provide confidence bands for the Sinkhorn cost as initially proposed by \cite{Cuturi2013SinkhornDL}, limits for the entropic optimal transport map \cite{Seguy.et.al.2018.ICLR} and optimal transport-based colocalization curves \cite{klatt.et.al.2020.SIMODS}. {In the next section, we will study the behavior of the plug-in estimator for Sinkhorn divergence.
+We will see how this can be used for statistical inference.}